 So…

-If you simply “compare” different life insurance companies based on price, what you might find is that the company with the lowest price isn’t going to be the company that offers you the “best” rate based on your circumstances.
+If you “compare” different life insurance companies based on price, you might find that the company with the lowest price isn’t the company that offers you the “best” rate based on your circumstances.
 So, while the company you applied with has the “best” price for a Preferred rate because you:

 - Weigh a certain amount, or…